 BLOOM combines real family stories with the best expert advice, plus the latest news and opinion on disability.

-Read our latest stories, with links to mainstream disability news and shout-outs to people making the world more inclusive.
+The monthly BLOOM e-letter contains our latest stories, with links to mainstream disability news and shout-outs to people making the world more inclusive.
+Check out new books and events for the whole

 Rebecca DiManno's life was turned upside down when her son suffered a stroke at a track and field event.
 Now she's sharing her experience to educate other families whose children have acquired brain